The Unit

 Signal operates as the Strategic Communications unit powered by Find Below Strategy and Intelligence.
 We assemble a task force per mandate to deliver decision-grade outputs under documented governance.

-How we assemble a task force
+How we assemble

 The mandate defines the team.
 We start with a stable governance core, then add modules based on risk surface, stakeholder complexity, and execution needs.